lujiazho/SegDrawer/README.md

 # Run Locally

-If don't need SAM for segmentation, just open segDrawer.html and use tools except SAM segmenter.
+If you don't need SAM for segmentation, just open segDrawer.html and use tools except SAM segmenter.

-If use SAM segmenter, do following steps (CPU can be time-consuming)
+If you use SAM segmenter, do following steps (CPU can be time-consuming)
 - Download models as mentioned in [segment-anything](https://github.com/facebookresearch/segment-anything) and [XMem](https://github.com/hkchengrex/XMem).
 For example
 ```